University of Canberra

 The University of Canberra (UC) is a public research university with its main campus located in Bruce, Canberra, Australian Capital Territory.
 The campus is 2.5 km from Belconnen Town Centre, and 8.7 km from Canberra's Civic Centre.
 UC offers undergraduate and postgraduate courses through five faculties: Arts and Design; Business, Government and Law; Education; Health; and Science and Technology.

 History

 The University of Canberra was first established in 1967 as the Canberra College of Advanced Education.
-It then became the University of Canberra under sponsorship of Monash University in 1990.
+It became the University of Canberra under sponsorship of Monash University in 1990.